Sep 01, 2023

-While setting up a personal CS:GO server might seem complicated, you can actually do so in under an hour with the right tools.
+Starting a CS:GO server gives you more customization and better game performance.
+While it may seem complicated, you can start one in under 15 minutes with the right tools.

 Why Start CS:GO Server

-Counter-Strike: Global Offensive relies on an internet connection to be fully functional and offer unique gameplay and updates.
-While playing offline is possible, the online version delivers more competitive and exciting action.
+The unique gameplay of Counter-Strike: Global Offensive relies on an internet connection to fully function.
+Although playing offline is possible, the online version delivers more competition and excitement.

-- Demolition – spawns players on small bomb site maps with limited inventory.
-The main challenge is that players can only unlock new weapons by defeating enemy combatants.
+- Demolition – players spawn on small bomb site maps with limited inventory.
+They can only unlock new weapons by defeating enemies.